 And back to Skelwith Bridge

-At the bottom of the hill, our route takes us to the right and along the narrow road for a few yards.
+At the bottom of the hill, the route goes to the right and along the narrow road for a few yards.
 Then there is a stile and a trail back towards Skelwith Bridge.
 This scenic trail wends its way across various fields and woodlands.

-Eventually, the trail comes out at Skelwith Force, back to where we started.
+Eventually, the trail comes out at the bridge near Skelwith Force, back to where we started.
 It is just then a matter of crossing the bridge and heading back to the car.
 A fabulous Lake District walk!

 Other posts about the Lake District which you might like: